What is verbal dyspraxia?IN BRIEF

 - A delay in language development is observed.

-- The person has difficulties with understanding speech
+- The person has difficulties with understanding speech.

 - Following instructions is a complex task.

-- Social interactions are a challenge.
+- Social interactions are challenging.

 Professionals to consult